 The Bank is subject to the capital adequacy guidelines stipulated by RBI, which are based on the framework of the Basel Committee on Banking Supervision.
-As per Basel and RBI guidelines, the Bank is required to maintain a minimum Capital to Risk Weighted Assets Ratio (CRAR) of 9% {11.5% including Capital Conservation Buffer (CCB)}, with minimum Common Equity Tier I (CET1) of 5.5% (8% including CCB) as on 30th September 2020.
-These guidelines on Basel III have been implemented on 1st April 2013 in a phased manner.
-The minimum capital required to be maintained by the Bank for the year ended 31st March 2020 is 10.875 % with minimum Common Equity Tier 1 (CET1) of 7.375% (including CCB of 1.875%).
+As per Basel and RBI guidelines, the Bank is required to maintain a minimum Capital to Risk Weighted Assets Ratio (CRAR) of 9% {11.5% including Capital Conservation Buffer (CCB) of 2.5%}, with minimum Common Equity Tier I (CET1) of 5.5% (8% including

+CCB).
+These guidelines on Basel III have been implemented completely.
+Thus the minimum CRAR required to be maintained by the Bank for the year ended 31st March 2022 is 11.50 %.